Collective-Software/ClickPaste/README.md

 ## Usage

 First of course, you need to have some text in your clipboard.
 Then:

+0. Choose where you would like to send the keystrokes and press the pause key.

 1. Click the target notification icon to begin:

  ![Click to choose a target](./doc/ClickToTarget.png)

-2. Click to choose a location you want to paste the text:
+2. Right Click to choose a location you want to paste the text:

  ![Click to choose a location to paste](./doc/ClickToPaste.png)